top-tier-ci-coders/pgmpy/Report.md

 ## Overall experience
 Our third project was a lot easier to work with due to the clear issue description and great documentation, which we felt were lacking in the first two project we looked at.

-**What are your main takeaways from this project?
+**What are your main take-aways from this project?
 What did you learn?**
-The importance of good documentation cannot be stressed enough, and not only the documentation of the function but also documentation for developers for how to build and run tests.
+The importance of good documentation can not be stressed enough.
 Finding good open source projects can be quite hard.
 We had way too little time for the bigger Apache projects.
-Another issue with the first Apache project was that we found an open and unassigned issue but after a while, we actually found a pull request for almost the entire refactoring.
+Another issue with the first Apache project was that we found an open and unassigned issue but after a while we actually found a pull request for almost the entire refactoring.

 **Is there something special you want to mention here?**
-We had good contact with the creator of the issue on GitHub, which was nice when we needed clarification on some things.
+We had a good contact with the creator of the issue on github, which was nice when we needed clarification on some things.
 The creator was welcoming and supportive.

+**Here is what we have to add for a P+, let's try to write some stuff in here! :) :**

+3. Patches are accepted by the project, or considered for acceptance.
+(This requires a link to an accepted commit, or a discussion item.)
+LETS ASSUME WE HAVE A PASS ON THIS.

+**2. Relevant test cases (existing tests and updated/new tests related to the refactored code) are traced to requirements.**

+Test cases which are affected by the requirements mention above:

+#### 0 BayesianModel.active_trail_nodes(self, variables, observed=None)
+* `test_active_trail_nodes` in `test_BayesianModel.py`
+* `test_active_trail_nodes_args` in `test_BayesianModel.py`
+* `test_active_trail_nodes` in `test_NaiveBayes.py`
+* `test_active_trail_nodes_args` in `test_NaiveBayes.py`

+#### 1 BayesianModel.local_independencies(self, variables)
+* `test_local_independencies` in `test_BayesianModel.py`
+* `test_local_independencies` in `test_NaiveBayes.py`

+#### 2 BayesianModel.is_active_trail(self, start, end, observed=None)
+* `test_is_active_trail_triplets` in `test_BayesianModel.py`
+* `test_is_active_trail` in `test_BayesianModel.py`
+* `test_is_active_trail_args` in `test_BayesianModel.py`

+#### 3 BayesianModel.get_independencies(self, latex=False)
+* `test_get_independencies` in `test_BayesianModel.py`
+* `test_build_skeleton` in `test_ConstraintBasedEstimator.py`
+* `test_estimate_from_independencies` in `test_ConstraintBasedEstimator.py`

+#### 4 BayesianModel.get_immoralities(self)
+* `test_get_immoralities` in `test_BayesianModel.py`

+#### 5 BayesianModel.is_iequivalent(self, model)
+* `test_is_iequivalent` in `test_BayesianModel.py`

+#### 6 BayesianModel.get_markov_blanket(self, node)
+* `test_markov_blanet` in `test_BayesianModel.py`

+#### 7 DAG.__init__
+* `TestDAGCreation` class in `test_DAG.py`.
+* `test_pdag_to_dag` in `test_ConstraintBasedEstimator.py`

+**4. Updates in the source (either as refactorings or bug fixes) are put into context with the overall software architecture and discussed, relating them to design patterns and refactoring patterns.**

+The main issue this refactoring was trying to resolve was that the `DirectedGraph` was/is currently the base class for all the DAG-based models.
+It is better that this is renamed to DAG as this is more explicit and makes the code more general.
+Before refactoring many of the methods that should be in the DAG class were in the `BayesianModel` class.
+Since these methods can be applied to all DAG based models, it is not desirable that these are in the `BayesianModel` class.
+Some more functionally in the DAG class was implemented too.

+This refactoring changes the overall architecture (as seen in UML) and makes the code more general.
+Since DAGs are a big concept in graph theory it makes sense that they have a class of their own.
+By doing the refactoring we allowed other DAG based models to also have access to these methods.

+**6. You can argue critically about the benefits, drawbacks, and limitations of your work carried out, in the context of current software engineering practice.**

+There are several benefits to the refactoring that we performed on the project.
+One part of our refactoring was moving methods from a subclass to a superclass.
+This is sometimes refered to as pull-up refactoring.
+Pull-up refactoring can help to avoid code duplication, for example if several subclasses implement the same functionality, it should be moved to the superclass.
+Another benefit, which is more relevant in our case, is that the functionality can be applied to a wider range of objects.
+The methods that we moved to the DAG class represent functionality that makes sense when performed not only on BayesianModels but on DAGs of any kind.
+So moving them leads to a higher level of generalization and thereby enables them to be used in a wider range of contexts.

+A drawback of the work we carried out is that we are still representing partially directed graphs as DAGS.
+The author of the issue (and most of the project) suggested late in our process that we should create a new class for PDAGs.
+Because PDAGs are now represented as DAGs and don't have a class of their own, it is unneccesarily complicated to create functionality specific to PDAGs.

+It's worth mentioning that a Python IDE could've made the refactoring a lot easier.
+For some parts of the refactoring we had to resort to command-line tools like grep and sed, which was more painful and messy.